 (d) Promote collaboration among private and public stakeholders that are key to implementing national and regional policies, including with regard to normative instruments and their deployment and dissemination;

-(e) Support member States on issues related to recovery from the COVID-19 pandemic through its regular work on sustainable energy.
+(e) Support member States on issues related to recovery from the COVID-19 pandemic through its regular work on sustainable energy;

+(f) Coordinate and promote efforts related to energy resilience across the ECE region and to provide an ECE Platform on Resilient Energy Systems for inclusive dialogue; and

+(g) Explore and increase understanding on energy-related climate financing in the ECE region, including policies and mechanisms for increasing financing for low- and zero-carbon technologies, the critical raw materials needed for low carbon transformations, and green infrastructure projects.

-(f) (g) 5.
-The above-mentioned work is expected to result in:
+5. The above-mentioned work is expected to result in:

 (a) More effective integration of sustainable energy across national policies and normative frameworks in support of the 2030 Agenda and the Paris Agreement;

-(b) Enhanced dialogue and cooperation among all energy actors to boost transformational investment in the energy sector and, consequently, accelerate the modernization of the energy system to meet countries’ sustainable development and climate commitments;
+(b) Enhanced dialogue and cooperation among energy actors to boost transformational investment in the energy sector and, consequently, accelerate the modernization of the energy system to meet countries’ sustainable development and climate commitments;

 (c) Improved access of Member States to frameworks and tools required for integrated and sustainable resource management that aid the progress towards a more circular economy and contribute to the food-water-energy nexus (see ECE/ENERGY/30/2021/INF.1/Rev.1);